Medication-Assisted Treatment Overview

 For individuals dependent on drugs or alcohol, the journey of recovery often starts with detox.
 This critical process of removing toxic substances from the body serves as the catalyst for a healthier life free from...

-Our intensive 30-day inpatient residential treatment program serves as the catalyst for you to completely transform your life and gain the tools needed to maintain sobriety after completing treatment.
-Removed from...
+Our intensive 35 night inpatient residential treatment program serves as the catalyst for you to completely transform your life and gain the tools needed to maintain sobriety after completing treatment.
+Removed...

 To fortify your newfound sobriety, you may need time and space away from triggers and negative influences to strengthen your recovery.
 Extended Care, our structured sober living program, consists of three phases to...